-One of the best ways to identify high-quality companies is by checking out the Morningstar Economic Moat Rating, which assesses a company's competitive advantage.
-The term was coined by Warren Buffett, who also said, "The key to investing is...determining the competitive advantage of any given company and, above all, the durability of that advantage.
-The products or services that have wide, sustainable moats around them are the ones that deliver rewards to investors."
+One of the best ways to identify high-quality companies is by checking out the Morningstar Economic Moat Rating, which assesses a company’s competitive advantage.
+The term “economic moat” was coined by Warren Buffett, who said, “The key to investing is ... determining the competitive advantage of any given company and, above all, the durability of that advantage.
+The products or services that have wide, sustainable moats around them are the ones that deliver rewards to investors.”

 We used the moat rating as a starting point to compile a list of the best companies you can own.
-As the best companies in our coverage universe, they have wide economic moats, the strength of their competitive advantages is either steady or increasing, they have predictable cash flows, and they allocate their capital effectively.
-(You can learn more about this methodology.)
+As the best companies in our coverage universe, they have wide economic moat ratings, the strength of their competitive advantages is either steady or increasing, they have predictable cash flows, and they allocate their capital effectively.
+(You can learn more about this methodology here.)

 Here are the 24 companies based outside of the United States, but available to U.S. investors, that made the cut.

-Consumer defensive and healthcare are the most represented sectors on this list, with six companies each.
-Industrials is close behind with five companies, followed by technology with three.
+Consumer defensive and industrials are the most represented sectors on this list, with six companies each.
+Healthcare is close behind with five companies, followed by technology with three.

-This is a notable difference from the U.S.-based names on our list of best companies, where a majority of the firms reside in industrials.
-Technology is in second place, healthcare is in third, and the consumer defensive and financial-services sectors are tied for fourth.
+This is a notable difference from the U.S.-based names on our list of best companies, where a majority of the firms reside in industrials, with technology in second place, healthcare in third, and the consumer defensive and financial-services sectors tied for fourth.

-That said, we note two stocks on the list that have earned 5-star ratings as of Aug.
-9, meaning they are undervalued as per Morningstar‘s fair value estimates.
+That said, we note two stocks on the list that earned Morningstar Ratings of 5 stars as of Dec.
+13, 2022, meaning they are undervalued according to Morningstar‘s fair value estimates.

-They are Belgium-based Anheuser-Busch InBev BUD, the maker of Budweiser and Corona beers, and the Chinese offshoot of Yum Brands, Yum China Holdings YUMC, that operates brands like KFC and Taco Bell in China.
+They are Belgium-based Anheuser-Busch InBev BUD, the maker of Budweiser and Corona beers; and the Chinese offshoot of Yum Brands, Yum China Holdings YUMC, which operates brands like KFC and Taco Bell in China.
 Here’s what our analysts have to say about these two undervalued names from the list.

-"Anheuser-Busch InBev has been acquisitive, having made transformative deals for Interbrew and Anheuser-Busch, and more recently acquiring Grupo Modelo, Oriental Brewery, and SABMiller.
-Management's strategy is to buy brands with a promising growth platform, expand distribution, and ruthlessly squeeze costs from the business.
+“Anheuser-Busch InBev has been acquisitive, having made transformative deals for Interbrew and Anheuser-Busch, and more recently acquiring Grupo Modelo, Oriental Brewery, and SABMiller.
+Management’s strategy is to buy brands with a promising growth platform, expand distribution, and ruthlessly squeeze costs from the business.
 The payback period for the SABMiller deal has been much longer than usual, however, despite management executing well on costs.
-We expect the merger and acquisition playbook will be on hold for a year or two more until AB InBev delivers its balance sheet.
+We expect the merger-and-acquisition playbook will be on hold for a year or two more until AB InBev deleverages its balance sheet.

 "Still, previous acquisitions have created a monster with vast global scale as well as regional density.
 AB InBev has one of the strongest cost advantages in our consumer defensive coverage and is among the most efficient operators.
 Vast global scale, along with its monopolylike positions in Latin America and Africa, give AB InBev significant fixed cost leverage and procurement pricing power.
 This plays out in the firm's excess returns on invested capital and best-in-class operating and cash cycles, asset turnover ratios, and working capital management.
 AB InBev delays payments to trade creditors more than 20% longer than its closest rival Heineken, and its free cash flow conversion has been consistently higher than peers in recent years.
 Driving AB InBev's profitability is its majority stake in Ambev, the Latin American brewer that generates a whopping near 40% EBIT margin in beer in Brazil.

-"AB InBev is well-positioned to exploit secular growth in several of its markets.
-In Latin America and in Asia, combined almost two thirds of consolidated EBIT, the consumer is trading up into premium global brands, and AB InBev holds a strong portfolio with Budweiser, Corona, and Stella Artois.
-Developed markets, on the other hand, are likely to remain fragmented and competitive."
+“AB InBev is well-positioned to exploit secular growth in several of its markets.
+In Latin America and in Asia, which combine for almost two thirds of consolidated EBIT, the consumer is trading up into premium global brands, and AB InBev holds a strong portfolio with Budweiser, Corona, and Stella Artois.
+Developed markets, on the other hand, are likely to remain fragmented and competitive.”—Philip Gorham, director

-"The resurgence of COVID-19 cases has again put the Chinese restaurant sector under pressure.
-Several cities have returning to citywide quarantines, and travel volume during the early period of Chinese New Year is down 70%, placing pressure on the company’s near-term results.
-Nevertheless, we believe investors should find confidence in restaurants that possess the scale to be more aggressive on pricing near-term; give their customers greater access through robust digital ordering, delivery, and drive-through capabilities; and have healthy balance sheets when looking for restaurant industry opportunities.
+“The resurgence of COVID-19 cases has again put the Chinese restaurant sector under pressure.
+Several cities have returned to citywide quarantines, and travel volume during the early period of Chinese New Year was down 70%, placing pressure on the company’s near-term results.
+Nevertheless, we believe investors should find confidence in restaurants that possess the scale to be more aggressive on pricing in the near term; give their customers greater access through robust digital ordering, delivery, and drive-through capabilities; and have healthy balance sheets when looking for restaurant industry opportunities.

 “In our view, Yum China satisfies these investment criteria, and we identify several opportunities for it to gain share in the fragmented, $700 billion Chinese restaurant market.
 In China, chains account for roughly 17% of restaurant spending compared with 61% in the U.S. and 34% across the globe.
 Our conviction in rising fast-food penetration is underpinned by three long-term secular trends: longer working hours for urban consumers, rapidly rising disposable income, and ever-smaller family sizes.
 Coupled with strong brand recognition and an unrivaled supply chain, Yum China is set to be the prime beneficiary of growing Chinese fast-food spending.
 We’re also optimistic about Yum China’s various top-line drivers, including value platforms, menu innovations, new restaurant formats, enhanced digital marketing efforts (underscored by 300 million loyalty program members), unrivaled delivery capabilities, and brand expansion potential in Taco Bell, Little Sheep, Huang Ji Huang, and Coffii & Joy.